 In the 17th century, the British set up plantations to produce sugar and tobacco on the islands of the Caribbean as well as in North America.
 These colonies attracted a large number of European settlers.
 The British needed laborers to work in these plantations, so they started to trade slaves.

-During this time, the common way the British trade with its colonies was that it would sell West Indian molasses, sugar, English cloth, manufactured goods, American fish and timber to its colonies.
+During this time, the common way the British traded with its colonies was that it would sell West Indian molasses, sugar, English cloth, manufactured goods, American fish, and timber to its colonies.
 In exchange for these goods, the colonies would sell them African slaves, who the British could use in their plantations.
-To secure its right and to increase its wealth, the British government passed a law which allowed only British ships to trade with the colonies.
+To secure its rights and increase its wealth, the British government passed a law that allowed only British ships to trade with the colonies.
 This meant that these colonies could only sell their products to England.

 In the early 18th century, chartered companies were reorganized.
 In India, from the 1740s to 1763, the British East India Company had a conflict with its French counterpart.
 The British finally won.
 In 1763, the British established colonies in India and Canada.
 However, the British met many difficulties when they tried to colonize America.
 The first British Empire ended with the successful revolution of thirteen colonial states in America.